EarthDollar/farmer/solidity/docs/frequently-asked-questions.rst

 user-defined types and a bytecode optimizer.

-Solidity contracts can be compiled a few different ways (see below) and the resulting output can be cut/pasted into a geth console to deploy them to the Ethereum blockchain.
+Solidity contracts can be compiled a few different ways (see below) and the resulting output can be cut/pasted into a ged console to deploy them to the Ethereum blockchain.

 There are some `contract examples <https://github.com/fivedogit/solidity-baby-steps/tree/master/contracts/>`_ by fivedogit and